piku0709/Priyanka-Angular-Projects/README.md

    - components are directives with a template
    - with components we instruct angular to add content of our component, and business logic of our component in our component's selector
    - ngIf, ngFor are built-in structural directives, have to be used with star(*)
    - ngClass, ngStyle are built-in attribute directives, need to be used with square brackets []. square brackets mean that we are binding to some porperty on our directive
    - create your own atribute directive steps
       - ng generate directive ${directiveName} (ex with short form- ng g d better-highlight)
       - add the file under declarations in AppModule
    - HostListener and HostBinding decorators can be used inside a directive for working with any DOM element.
 With HostListener, we can bind to any property of an element inside of a driective
    - with custom directives we can also create custom properties and use Input decorator or bind them.
 These custom properties can be used on a DOM element using the custom directive
+- Routing
+   - add Routes and RouterModule from @angular/router package
+   - add RouterModule into imports array of app.module.ts file
+   - use your applications routes array (type Routes) with RouterModule.forRoot() method
+   - angular has built-in directives routeLink to add your routes
+   - built-in directive routerLinkActive can be used with link(li) html tag to add active style to active route
+   - some of the router directives available are, routerLink, routerLinkActive,routerLinkActiveOptions, queryParams, fragment
+   - routerink, queryParams and fragements can also be used with square brackets, ex -[routerLink], [queryParams], they can be used to pass route parameters or query params for a route, fragements can be used to pass value after hash (#) in the route
+   - routerLink with square brackets accept an array value
+   - queryParams with square brackets accept javascript object {allowEdit: '1'}
 - observables, angular uses this to handle asynchronous code
+   - we need to subscribe to observables when we want to use it
+   - use this if the component needs to handle data changes without reloading
+   - use this when component needs to be ractive to any changes within the component
+   - use this when template needs to refresh on its own
+   - observable is from third party library 'rxjs' and not part of Angular
+   - Even if the component is destroyed, observable used within component typescript file      will not destroy
+   - we need to explicitly destroy our own observables ( unsubscribe from observable) in ngOnDestry method
+   - if we use observable from Angular libraries, ex- Angular routes, Angular does the unsubscription for us, but its always good practice to unsubscrive from observables
 - 'forms' to handle user inputs
 - 'pipes' to transform the output to display on html
 -  http, to reach out to web server, or save data into database